olabucz/projects/README.md

 ## Hello world! :wave:

 My name is Aleksandra and I am making my first steps into the wide and vibrant world of Data :climbing_woman: .<br>
-I am a Technical Physics graduate and a Junior Analyst.
+I am a Technical Physics graduate and I work as a Junior Analyst.

 ### projects - **free time/self-study projects** :chart_with_upwards_trend: and **publications** :microscope: